citp/privacy-policy-historical/t/ta/tal/talkspot.com.md

-> *The following text is extracted and transformed from the talkspot.com privacy policy that was archived on 2016-10-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161029071927id_/http%3A//www.talkspot.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the talkspot.com privacy policy that was archived on 2017-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171224122914id_/http%3A//www.talkspot.com/privacy-policy) for the most accurate reproduction.*

-# Talkspot Privacy Policy - www.talkspot.com
+# Privacy Policy

 ###  Our Commitment To Privacy